thisistonydang/server-setup/README.md

 ## Notes

 - It is assumed that the server is already set up for SSH connections.
 This is usually done via the hosting provider on server creation.
+See [SSH Key Creation](#ssh-key-creation) section below if you need to do this manually.
 - Scripts must be ran as the root user to avoid needing to enter a password for sudo.
 - Last tested on `Ubuntu 20.04.1 LTS`.